Assisted Dying Bill [HL]

 Conscientious Objection

-Healthcare professionals are not obligated to participate if they have a conscientious objection.
+Healthcare professionals have the right to refuse participation if they have a conscientious objection.

 Legal Protections